 Call 01422 330012 for more info or to book your place.

 Extra Pair of Hands

+Our bookable Extra Pair of Hands service provides families and organised groups with a specially trained enabler to support them throughout their visit.
 The service is free with an annual pass, and each family is entitled to two supported visits (each visit lasting two hours) per year.
 The service must be booked at least two weeks in advance of your visit.
 Find out more about Extra Pair of Hands.

-Call us on 01422 330069 for more information about Helping Hands.
+Call us on 01422 330069 for more information or to book activities.

 - Latest news